keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 ---
-title: Integrate KLT with your applications
+title: Integrate Keptn with your applications
-description: How to integrate the Keptn Lifecycle Toolkit into your Kubernetes cluster
+description: How to integrate Keptn into your Kubernetes cluster
 layout: quickstart
 weight: 45
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

+Keptn works
-The Keptn Lifecycle Toolkit works on top of the default scheduler for the cluster, so it can trace all activities of all deployment workloads on the cluster, no matter what tool is used for the deployment.
+on top of the default scheduler for the cluster, so it can trace all activities of all deployment workloads on the cluster, no matter what tool is used for the deployment.
-This same mechanism allows KLT to inject pre- and post-deployment checks into all deployment workloads.
+This same mechanism allows Keptn to inject pre- and post-deployment checks into all deployment workloads.
-KLT monitors resources
+Keptn monitors resources
 that have been applied into the Kubernetes cluster and reacts if it finds a workload with special annotations/labels.
-The Keptn Lifecycle Toolkit uses metadata that is added to the Kubernetes workloads to identify the workloads of interest.
+Keptn uses metadata
+that is added to the Kubernetes workloads to identify the workloads of interest.

-To integrate KLT with your applications:
+To integrate Keptn with your applications:

 * You must first
 [install](../../install/install.md)
 and
 [enable](../../install/install.md//#enable-klt-for-your-cluster)
-KLT.
+Keptn.
 * Annotate or label your workloads with either Keptn or Kubernetes keys.
   * [Basic annotations](#basic-annotations)
     or labels
-    are required for all KLT features except Keptn metrics.
+    are required for all Keptn features except Keptn metrics.
   * [Pre- and post-deployment checks](#basic-annotations)
     are required only for the Release lifecycle management feature.

-KLT uses these annotations to the Kubernetes workloads to create the [KeptnWorkload](../../crd-ref/lifecycle/v1alpha3/#keptnworkload) and
+Keptn uses these annotations to the Kubernetes workloads to create the [KeptnWorkload](../../crd-ref/lifecycle/v1alpha3/#keptnworkload) and
 [KeptnApp](../../yaml-crd-ref/app.md)